dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 <div class="no-page-break">

-## Leg 25: Langmale Kharka to Makalu Base Camp
+## Leg 25: Yangla Kharka to Makalu Base Camp

 The trail was reasonably easy to follow.